 For the remainder of the paper, we assume that we have a smooth initial metric and a smooth solution to the normalized Ricci flow for all time (which we do since the initial conditions are smooth on a compact surface).
 We are interested in studying the convergence to the constant curvature limit according to the stochastic framework we have been developing.

 We consider the cases of zero Euler characteristic and of negative Euler characteristic, and we work relative to the underlying metric of constant curvature, as in the previous section.
-The positive Euler characteristic case (the sphere or projective plane) is well-known to be more difficult.
-This is largely due to the fact that there are many constant curvature metrics in any given conformal class, so that it's not clear in advance which one will be the limiting metric under normalized Ricci flow (this is related to the issue of solitons).
-As a result, we don't pursue this case.
+The positive Euler characteristic case (the sphere or projective plane) is well known to be more difficult.
+This is largely due to the fact that there are many constant curvature metrics in any given conformal class, so that it is not clear in advance which one will be the limiting metric under normalized Ricci flow (this is related to the issue of solitons).
+As a result, we do not pursue this case.

 We are assuming that we have a smooth solution to the normalized Ricci flow for all time.
 This means that the reachable set is always a smooth hypersurface transverse to the vertical fibers.
-From now on, we're only interested in the successfully controlled process, so for notational simplicity we will let $(x_{\tau},p_{\tau})$ always denote that process (that is, what we previously denoted $\hat{Y}_{\tau}=Y_{\tau}(\hat{A})$).
+From now on, we are only interested in the successfully controlled process, so for notational simplicity we will let $(x_{\tau},p_{\tau})$ always denote that process [i.e., what we previously denoted $\hat{Y}_{\tau }=Y_{\tau}(\hat{A})$].
 Moreover, if $\bar{p}$ is the smooth solution, we see that $p_{\tau}=\bar{p}_{t-\tau}(x_\tau)$.
 One consequence of this is that we can generally restrict our attention to the $x_{\tau}$ process.
 In particular, if we wish to couple two copies of the successfully controlled process (so that they meet as quickly as possible), it is enough to couple the $x_{\tau}$ marginals, since if the processes meet on the manifold, then they also meet on the fiber.
 In this sense, what we are doing is equivalent to just considering Brownian motion on the underlying time-varying manifold, and so we see again that running a Brownian motion along the solution flow (and employing the stochastic techniques that apply in that situation) is subsumed by the more general construction of the stochastic target problem.